Principal Investigator

 Min Sung is a 5th-year doctoral student born and raised in Seoul, South Korea.
 He completed his B.S. in Psychology with a concentration in Neuroscience at Pennsylvania State University.
 Min Sung’s research focuses on the effects of aging on various aspects of episodic memory at both the behavioral and neural levels.
 Currently, he studies the impact of prediction error on subsequent memory and how aging influences this relationship.
 In his free time, Min Sung enjoys playing golf and tennis, and cooking.

-Jennifer Fiedler
+Jennifer Fiedler | Google Scholar

 jfiedler@unc.edu